-The acquisition of REN Portgás was 50% financed through a 250 million euros increase in the capital of REN SGPS.
+The acquisition of REN Portgás was 50% financed through a 250M€ increase in the capital of REN SGPS.
 The project received all the necessary regulatory approvals, and the operation to increase capital was both well received by the market and successful.